VectorInstitute/health-rec/docs/source/safety_and_evaluation.rst

      - 0.55
      - 0.60
      - 0.65
-   * - Out of Scope
-     - 0.60
-     - 0.60
-     - 0.60
-     - 0.60

 The metrics reveal several key insights:

-1. **Improved Overall Performance**: The Connex dataset shows generally higher performance across most metrics compared to the Ontario dataset, particularly in detail handling and non-emergency cases.
+1. **Dataset Performance Variation**: The Connex dataset shows higher performance in standard queries and detail handling, while the GTA dataset demonstrates more consistent performance across different query types.
+This suggests the need for dataset-specific optimization strategies.

-2. **Emergency Detection**: Both datasets show distinct performance characteristics for emergency vs. non-emergency queries, with emergency queries generally showing lower performance metrics, indicating the system's conservative approach to emergency situations.
+2. **Emergency Response Challenges**: Both datasets show concerning performance metrics for emergency queries, particularly in context precision (0.050-0.162) and retrieval accuracy.

-3. **Detail Level Impact**: High detail queries show strong performance in the Connex dataset, particularly in context precision (0.93) and retrieval accuracy (acc@20 = 0.89).
+3. **Detail Level Impact**: High and low detail queries consistently outperform medium detail queries across both datasets.
+High detail queries in the Connex dataset achieve particularly strong context precision (0.97-0.98) and retrieval accuracy (acc@20 = 0.89), suggesting the system handles comprehensive queries more effectively than ambiguous ones.

-4. **Out-of-Scope Handling**: The system shows robust capability in identifying out-of-scope queries, with clear differentiation in metrics between in-scope and out-of-scope requests.
+4. **Out-of-Scope Detection Variance**: The system shows notably different capabilities in out-of-scope detection between datasets (GTA: 0.717-0.721 vs Connex: 0.547-0.565 answer relevancy), indicating a need for more consistent out-of-scope query handling across different data sources.

 Based on these metrics, the system implements an optional re-ranking stage that can be enabled via the API's `rerank` parameter.
 When enabled:
     - First stage: Retrieves top 20 candidates using efficient embedding-based similarity